Towards Logarithmic GLSM: The r-spin case: Moduli of twisted stable log maps

 On the other hand, consider the stack $\fM_{g,n}(\ul{\cA})$ parameterizing (not necessarily representable) usual maps to $\ul{\cA}$ from genus $g$, $n$-marked log twisted curves.
 It is an algebraic stack locally of finite type by \cite[Theorem 1.2]{HR14}.
 We further view $\fM_{g,n}(\ul{\cA})$ as a log stack equipped with the canonical log structure induced by its universal twisted curve.
-We have: \begin{proposition} The canonical morphism